mbeggas/lab01-AdvDB/README.md

 ## Objective

-In this lab, you'll design and implement a simple heap file system that allows for inserting, storing, and retrieving variable-length records in a paginated file.
+In this lab, you'll implement a simple heap file system that allows for inserting, storing, and retrieving variable-length records in a paginated file.
 You will use low-level byte manipulation to manage records, their metadata, and free space within each page.

-By the end of the lab, you will:

-1. Create a heap file and manage pages within it.
+In this lab, the functions that manage the heap file are provided, including:
+- create heap file
+- Read page
+- write page
+- append page

+After explaining these functions and bytes manipulation in Python with examples, you are required to implement the following functionalities:
+1. Calculate the free space in a page.
-2. Insert records into specified pages, tracking metadata for each record.
+2. Insert a record into a page.
-3. Retrieve records individually and in batches from each page.
+3. Retrieve a record from a page.
+4. Get all records from a file.

 ## The used Heap file description
 The heap file follows a structure similar to that seen in the course, with a **page size of 4096 bytes**.